BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ![Search terms in the search bar should not get cleared after search](../../_media/search-for-data/search-terms-2.png)

-*Search terms should not get cleared from the search bar after search to make it easier to alter search terms if needed*
+*Search terms should not get cleared from the search bar after search to make it easier to alter search terms if needed.*

 </div>
 <!--